By Dr. Joseph Amor, pediatric resident at Rady Children’s Health Orange County

 - Express unconditional love and reinforce that your child is valued regardless of mistakes.

-- Encourage activities your child enjoys and can hyperfocus on, such as sports, art, crafts or reading.
+- Encourage activities your child enjoys and can hyperfocus on, such as sports, arts and crafts or reading.

 ADHD management at school: Classroom strategies that work

 Supporting children with ADHD at school involves optimizing their learning environment and accessing available resources.
-Key strategies include:
+Collaboration with the school is necessary to determine the appropriate level of support.
+Key strategies may include:

 - Position the child’s desk closer to the teacher, ideally in a front corner.